kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 could somehow coordinate to slow AI adoption, the incentives for breaking rank would be huge.
 The people who adopt AI first may get such significant advantages that staying out starts to feel impossible.

+## What We Can and Can't Control

+When I feel overwhelmed by all this, I try to focus on what's actually in my control versus what isn't.

+**Out of my control:** Industry direction, macro economic changes, whether AI development slows down or speeds up, what other companies or developers choose to do.

+**In my control:** My curiosity about these tools, willingness to learn how to use them effectively, staying informed, and how I adapt to changes.

+I can't control whether we're heading toward a soft landing or something more disruptive.
+But I can control whether I'm learning and staying curious rather than just reacting with fear or avoidance.

 ## Three Potential Futures